LGBTQ community: Media

 The contemporary lesbian and gay community has a growing and complex place in the American and Western European media.
-Lesbians and gay men are often portrayed inaccurately in television, films, and other media.
-The gay community is often portrayed as many stereotypes, such as gay men being portrayed as flamboyant and bold.
+Lesbians and gay men are often portrayed inaccurately in television, films, and other media; the gay community is often portrayed as many stereotypes, such as gay men being portrayed as flamboyant and bold.
 Like other minority groups, these caricatures are intended to ridicule this marginalized group.

 There is currently a widespread ban of references in child-related entertainment, and when references do occur, they almost invariably generate controversy.
 In 1997, when American comedian Ellen DeGeneres came out of the closet on her popular sitcom, many sponsors, such as the Wendy's fast food chain, pulled their advertising.
 Also, a portion of the media has attempted to make the gay community included and publicly accepted with television shows such as Will & Grace or Queer Eye for the Straight Guy.
-This increased publicity reflects the Coming out movement of the LGBT community.
+This increased publicity reflects the Coming out movement of the LGBTQ community.
 As more celebrities came out, more shows developed, such as the 2004 show The L Word.
-These depictions of the LGBT community have been controversial, but beneficial for the community.
-The increase in visibility of LGBT people allowed for the LGBT community to unite to organize and demand change, and it has also inspired many LGBT people to come out.
+These depictions of the LGBTQ community have been controversial, but beneficial for the community.
+The increase in visibility of LGBTQ people allowed for the LGBTQ community to unite to organize and demand change, and it has also inspired many LGBTQ people to come out.

 In the United States, gay people are frequently used as a symbol of social decadence by celebrity evangelists and by organizations such as Focus on the Family.
-Many LGBT organizations exist to represent and defend the gay community.
+Many LGBTQ organizations exist to represent and defend the gay community.
 For example, the Gay and Lesbian Alliance Against Defamation in the United States and Stonewall in the UK work with the media to help portray fair and accurate images of the gay community.

-As companies are advertising more and more to the gay community, LGBT activists are using ad slogans to promote gay community views.
+As companies are advertising more and more to the gay community, LGBTQ activists are using ad slogans to promote gay community views.
 Subaru marketed its Forester and Outback with the slogan "It's Not a Choice.
 It's the Way We're Built", which was later used in eight U.S. cities on streets or in gay rights events.